smartzplatform/tech-docs/Technical_WP_EN.md

   - The ERC20 token address and the number of tokens Participant 1 intends to exchange
   - The ERC20 token address and the number of tokens OR the amount of ether Participant 2 intends to exchange
 - The participants send tokens and / or ether to a deployed contract
-- At any time before the exchange, the participants can return their funds, calling a special method of the contract
+- At any time before the exchange, the participants can return their funds by calling a special method of the contract
 - After both participants send funds to the contract, by calling a method to start the exchange, the contract sends tokens and / or ether to the specified addresses

 Among the constructor features, it's worth mentioning a complex JSON scheme for describing the parameters of the contract.
-Depending on the choice of options (whether to use the address of the person who starts the contract as the address of one of the participants, to change tokens for ether or tokens), the interface for entering parameters, the interface for configuring the contract, changes to show only the required fields.
+Depending on the choice of options (whether to use the address of the person who starts the contract as the address of one of the participants, to change tokens for ether or tokens), the interface for entering parameters, the interface for configuring the contract changes to show only the fields required.

 ## Registry

 The registry contract is used for storing any structured data with the ability to search among them.
-On its basis, one can organize a certification center (not to be confused with CA in terms of PKI): for example, the owner of online courses adds certificates for participants who have completed the courses.
-Information can be open or closed with hashing, so no one can get a list of graduates from the contract, but each graduate can present information about their certificate to the contract and confirm the completion of the courses.
-The certificate can be either plain text or a file (e.g., PDF), and can also be accompanied by an address for additional information.
-In the future, Smartz will provide the ability to put files and maintain them in decentralized repositories, such as [IPFS](https://ipfs.io) or [Swarm](http://swarm-guide.readthedocs.io/en/latest/ introduction.html).
+On its basis, one can organise a certification centre (not to be confused with CA in terms of PKI): for example, the owner of online courses adds certificates for participants who have completed the courses.
+Information can be open or closed with hashing to prevent others from obtaining a list of graduates from the contract, but each graduate can present information about their certificate to the contract and confirm the completion of the courses.
+The certificate can be either plain text or a file (e.g., PDF) and can also be accompanied by an address for additional information.
+In the future, Smartz will provide the ability to place files and maintain them in decentralised repositories, such as [IPFS](https://ipfs.io) or [Swarm](http://swarm-guide.readthedocs.io/en/latest/ introduction.html).

 The source code:
 - [Example of a contract](https://github.com/smartzplatform/contracts/blob/master/contracts/registry/Registry.sol)